 Some of the codes that we describe in the aforementioned article can help you run some diagnostic tests.

-Now that you found out whether you need to calibrate your sensors or not, let’s move on.
+Now that you found out whether you need to calibrate sensors or not, let’s move on.

 As always, you can download an application from the Play Store in order to re-calibrate your phone’s sensors.
 There is an all-around application that seems to help with the job.
-Download below.
+Download and install the following app.

 If you don’t want to download an application for the job you can try calibrating your sensors from the settings.
 However, only specific phones offer this feature and only for a couple (or even one) of your device’s sensors.